 Credit risk is the risk of loss resulting from the default by, or failure to meet contractual obligations of issuers and counterparties.
-Aegon also considers credit risk to include spread risk, that is the value of the bond reduces due to a general widening of credit spreads.
-For general account products, Aegon typically bears the risk for investment performance equalling the return of principal and interest.
+Aegon also considers credit risk to include spread risk, that is, the value of a bond declines due to a general widening of credit spreads.
+For general account products, Aegon typically bears the risk for investment performance equaling the return of principal and interest.
 Aegon is exposed to credit risk on its general account fixed-income portfolio (debt securities, mortgages and private placements), over-the-counter (OTC) derivatives and reinsurance contracts.
 In addition, financial institutions acting as a counterparty on derivatives may not fulfil their obligations.
 Default by issuers and counterparties on their financial obligations may be due to, among other things, bankruptcy, lack of liquidity, market downturns or operational failures, and the collateral or security they provide may prove inadequate to cover their obligations at the time of the default.
+Losses in excess of predicted losses due to any such default or series of defaults by issuers or counterparties may have a material adverse effect on Aegon's results of operations and financial position.